raspberrypilearning/sense-hat-puzzle-box/en/step_5.md

 --- hints ---

 --- hint ---
-Create two lists, each containing 64 items.
-Each item in the list should be the name of one of the colour variables you just created.
+Create two lists, each containing 64 items, to represent the padlock images the LED matrix will display.
+Each item in the lists should be the name of one of the colour variables you just created.
 For example, to place a blank pixel in the top left corner of the LED matrix, the first item in the list should be `b`.
 --- /hint ---

 --- hint ---